Online businesses can offer a quick and cost effective way to get your idea off the ground. But there are a number of important legal considerations.

 In addition to the website-related documents which we have described above, many online businesses also require a number of other common business documents.

 For example, if the business is selling products via the website, then it may need a Contract for Sale of Goods.
-If the business is providing services via the website (for example, consulting or freelance services) then it may need a Service Agreement.
+If the business is providing general services via the website (for example, consulting services) then it may need some kind of Contract for Services.
+We have a number of different options available.
+Firstly, we have a general Service Agreement available which can be adapted to most situations.
+In addition, we have a number of more targeted documents available which can be used for more specific situations.
+For example, freelancers may choose to use our Freelance Agreement.
+Virtual assistants may choose to use our Virtual Assistant Agreement (Independent Contractor).
+Influencers may choose to use our Influencer Agreement.

 When setting up an online business there are a number of important legal considerations, on top of the legal considerations that ordinary businesses need to address.